virtuocity/0x11-printf/README.md

 + Finally, va_end does whatever cleanup is necessary.
 It must be called before the program returns.
 ## Pseudocode
 + get string input
++ traverse formatted string using for loop
++ if no '%'
+	+ print string
++ else
+	switch through conversion specifier/format specifiers